iFrostizz/contract-book/README.md

 # This is my improvement of the ethers-rs address book

-This crate is a global database based on kv that can be used to store common addresses and ABIs.
+This crate is a global database that can be used to store common addresses and ABIs for each chain.

 note: